AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

    * File name of each rendition and a supported file extension.
    * [End-point URL of a Firefly custom app](https://docs.adobe.com/content/help/en/asset-compute/using/extend/deploy-custom-application.html).
 The app must be from the same organization as the Experience Manager account is.
    * Add Service Parameters to [pass extra information or parameters to the custom application](https://docs.adobe.com/content/help/en/asset-compute/using/extend/develop-custom-application.html#pass-custom-parameters).
-   * Included and excluded MIME types to define the applicability of a profile.
+   * Included and excluded MIME types to limit the processing to a few specific file formats.

    Click **[!UICONTROL Save]**.

+The custom applications are headless [Project Firefly](https://github.com/AdobeDocs/project-firefly) apps.
 Custom application gets all the provided files if they are setup with a processing profile.
 The application must filter the files.

 >[!CAUTION]
 >